w0rm/elm-pool/README.md

 * Simulating

-  1. The focal point is at the center of the table
+  1. The focus point is at the center of the table
   2. The camera is zoomed out to show the table (unless interrupted with the mousewheel)